deeplearning4j/deeplearning4j/graphdata.md

 [Deep Feature Learning for Graphs](https://arxiv.org/abs/1704.08829) by Ryan A. Rossi, Rong Zhou, Nesreen K. Ahmed

 *This paper presents a general graph representation learning framework called DeepGL for learning deep node and edge representations from large (attributed) graphs.
 In particular, DeepGL begins by deriving a set of base features (e.g., graphlet features) and automatically learns a multi-layered hierarchical graph representation where each successive layer leverages the output from the previous layer to learn features of a higher-order.
 Contrary to previous work, DeepGL learns relational functions (each representing a feature) that generalize across-networks and therefore useful for graph-based transfer learning tasks.
-Moreover, DeepGL naturally supports attributed graphs, learns interpretable features, and is space-efficient (by learning sparse feature vectors).
+Moreover, DeepGL naturally supports attributed graphs, learns interpretable features, and is space efficient (by learning sparse feature vectors).
 In addition, DeepGL is expressive, flexible with many interchangeable components, efficient with a time complexity of (|E|), and scalable for large networks via an efficient parallel implementation.
 Compared with the state-of-the-art method, DeepGL is (1) effective for across-network transfer learning tasks and attributed graph representation learning, (2) space-efficient requiring up to 6x less memory, (3) fast with up to 182x speedup in runtime performance, and (4) accurate with an average improvement of 20% or more on many learning tasks.*

 [Learning multi-faceted representations of individuals from heterogeneous evidence using neural networks](https://arxiv.org/abs/1510.05198) (2015) by Jiwei Li, Alan Ritter and Dan Jurafsky